emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has good sorting option + a entire recommendation voting system. ✔️
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
-## VidBox
-### Score: 19/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 english and 6 non eng hosts, but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels very modern and search shows results as you type. ✔️
-1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watchlists and history. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does have 4K content. ✔️
-1. Site works well, but doesn't look too great on mobile. ⚠️

-***
 ## StigStream